braxda/recruiting-analysis/README.md

    x.
 Created a success metric showing how successful each team was at recruiting in each metro
 6. Imported GIS data into Tableau to create recruiting visualizations for each team
+7. Downloaded HTML template off of HTML5UP and imported into IDE and repository for editing